 Mindy Propper is a Founding Principal with The ANTARES Group, where she helps youth-focused organizations build and strengthen their capacity.
 After twenty-five years providing strategic guidance to global financial institutions with KPMG/BearingPoint, Mindy transitioned into the nonprofit and education sector.
 She has served as the COO for The LEAGUE (now part of The Points of Light Institute), a web-based nonprofit that empowers students to improve their communities, and on the foundation supporting the KIPP charter school network.
-Mindy is a frequent speaker at events including the Nonprofit Finance Fund, Wall Street Women Forum and Fordham University.
-She holds an MBA in Marketing and Finance from Fordham University and earned her BA in Economics and Drama from Franklin and Marshall College.
+Mindy is a frequent speaker at events including the Nonprofit Finance Fund, Wall Street Women Forum, and Fordham University.
+She holds an M.B.A. in Marketing and Finance from Fordham University and earned her B.A. in Economics and Drama from Franklin and Marshall College.

-Jayme Heffler is Vice President of Sales at Gadget Software, a mobile software company headquartered in Newark, NJ.
+Jayme Heffler is Vice President of Marketing at Gadget Software, a mobile software company headquartered in Newark, NJ.
 Prior to joining Gadget Software, Jayme has held positions in editorial, sales, and sales management at Pearson Education and Wiley.
 With fifteen years of sales and sales leadership experience in higher education, Jayme has won numerous sales awards and has developed and coached award winning sales teams.
-Jayme earned her BA in Political Science from the State University of New York at Albany.
+Jayme earned her B.A. in Political Science from the State University of New York at Albany.